hashicorp/packer/website/source/docs/builders/index.html.md

 ---
+description: |
+    Builders are responsible for creating machines and generating images from them for various platforms.
 layout: docs
 page_title: Builders
-sidebar_current: docs-builders
+sidebar_current: 'docs-builders'
-description: |-
-  Builders are responsible for creating machines and generating images from them for various platforms.
 ---

 # Builders